digital-dream-labs/oskr-owners-manual/doc/vector_maintenance_tasks.md

 **NOTE: This operation is done at your own risk.
 Modifying JDOCS file values in a robot can break things, and the only way to un-break them is a Clear User Data reset.**

 JDOCS houses all of Vector's "memory"- his lifetime statistics and more are stored in JavaScript files on the robot in `/data/data/com.anki.victor/persistent/jdocs/`.
-To back these items up via ssh:
+To back these items up via SSH:

 1. Make Vector's partition writable:
 `mount -o remount rw /`